 Tip: If you live with other people who are not on this plan, consider having separate storage for your specific foods.
 Until you can fully control your carb cravings (in case they strike), steer clear of anything that might derail you from your new diet.

-2. Determine Your Unique Daily Macronutrient Intake
+Determine Your Daily Macronutrient Intake

 The pescatarian keto diet follows the typical keto macronutrient ratio of 70-80% fat, 20-30% protein, and 5% or lower carbs.
 Your macros may change if you’re specifically looking to build muscle on pescatarian keto.